gv-sh/gaurav-singh.info/index.md

 sidebar: true
 ---

 ### Hello!
-I'm Gaurav, a researcher and educator from India and currently studying at Griffith University in Gold Coast, Australia.
+I'm Gaurav, a researcher and educator from India and studying at Griffith University in Gold Coast, Australia.
 I have been exploring the expansive realm of machine learning (ML) and human-computer interaction (HCI).
 My foundation in [computer science (CS)](/education/bachelors-cs/), with an interest in visual arts, has helped me build a knack for image processing and complex data visualization, which I believe can be useful in my research.
 I am dedicated to advancing the field by approaching laterally, identifying hidden connections, and by making sophisticated data analysis techniques more accessible.
 In doing so, I am also interested in investigating the societal, environmental, and ethical implications within ML and HCI.

 In addition to my CS background, I have also studied [Innovation and Experience Design](/education/adp-ied/), gaining insightful understanding of creative experimentation with ideas, the role of technology in solving societal challenges, and the political nature of design [1].
 From 2008 to 2015, I worked as an independent designer, participating in design competitions and undertaking projects for various international organizations.
 During this time, I envisioned a long-term journey that I wanted to take with [Mathscapes](https://mathscapes.xyz), a space to develop more accessible tools for design and research using maths.